The global derived period map: The period map

 Abusing notation we will use $f$ also for $f^{an}$ and $f^{an}|_{X_{T}}$ when there is no ambiguity.

-Now by Theorem \ref{thm-periodstack} defining a map $T \to U$ is equivalent to defining a point of $D_{n}(V,Q)(uT)$ that also satisfies the positivity conditions.
+Now by Theorem \ref{thm-periodstack} one way to define a map $T \to U$ would be to have a map $S \to D_{n}(V,Q)$ such that its analytification satisfies the positivity conditions.
+Of course as long as $S$ is algebraic this is not realistic, but we will construct a map $S \to QFilt$ as one ingredient in our construction.

 In what follows we need to explicitly consider coherent sheaves on derived analytic spaces like $T$.
-Recall from Section \ref{sect-dan} that these are just $\cat O_{T}^{alg}$-modules such that the cohomology sheaves are locally coherent over $\pi_{0}(\cat O_{T})$.
+Recall from Section \ref{sect-dan} that these are just $\cat O_{T}^{alg}$-modules such that the cohomology sheaves are locally coherent over $\pi_{0}(\cat O_{T}^{alg})$.
 Moreover the underlying $\oo$-topos is the $\oo$-topos of $t(T)$.
 To compute derived functors we use the local model structure on presheaves.
+On stacks we use homotopy cartesian sections for a cover as described in Section \ref{sect-alggrass}.

 In particular we can apply the usual direct and inverse image functors between sheaves of complexes, on $t(T)$.
 There is extra structure on the space of functions on a derived analytic stack, but it will not affect the constructions we need.